httpassoca/gymcronis/README.md

 ## Application Rules
 - CRUD Exercises
-  - 36 default exercises
+  - * 18 default exercises
 - CRUD Workout
-  - 3 default workouts
 - Mark exercises as complete in workout
 - Mark workout as complete if all exercises are completed
+- * You just can CRUD workouts that you created
+- * You can see all exercises, but just can alter if it are yours

 ## Roadmap

 - [x] Add dependecies